alawalke2606/configure-ad/README.md

 - Step 3-Test connectivity between the two machines
 - Step 4-Install Active Directory
 - Step 5-Create a Domain Admin user within the domain
-- Step 6-Join Client-1 to your domain (mydomain.com)
+- Step 6-Join Client-1 to domain (mydomain.com)
 - Step 7-Setup Remote Desktop for non-administrative users on Client-1
 - Step 8-Create a bunch of additional users and attempt to log into client-1 with one of the users